 Types of late cancer diagnosis claims

 Late diagnosis of cancer is commonly found to be a key reason for a poor prognosis.
-Studies have found that the delays often arise from diagnostic error, usually caused by a GP’s failing to recognise cancer symptoms that may not fit the typical pattern, or error caused by cancer symptoms that can be explained by other less serious conditions.
+Studies have found that the delays often arise from diagnostic error, usually caused by a GP’s failure to recognise cancer symptoms that may not fit the typical pattern or error caused by cancer symptoms that can be explained by other less serious conditions.

 - Late diagnosis of breast cancer